-There are many things you have to be aware of as a cat owner, such as the need to keep them wormed and free of fleas.
-Take pet courses online and you’ll find out a lot more, such as the fact that felines can suffer from high blood pressure just like us.
-Ask most owners and they’ll likely not be aware of it, but the issue is very real.
+You have to be aware of many things as a cat owner, such as the need to keep them wormed and free of fleas.
+Take pet courses online, and you’ll find out a lot more, such as the fact that felines can suffer from high blood pressure just like us.
+Ask most owners, and they’ll likely not be aware of it, but the issue is very real.

-When left unchecked, elevated blood pressure can cause untold issues in your cat’s body, such as eyesight deterioration, as well as problems with the kidneys, heart and nervous system.
+When left unchecked, elevated blood pressure can cause untold issues in your cat’s body, such as eyesight deterioration and problems with the kidneys, heart and nervous system.
 As pet care professionals will tell you, it’s normally only something that affects senior cats, but it can happen at any time, so it’s important to know what the symptoms look like.

 Persistent Nose Bleeds:

 The first sign that your cat might have high blood pressure is if they have frequent nose bleeds, which is notable in itself as it’s unusual.
 One isolated nosebleed is likely no cause for concern, but you should talk to your vet if it happens on multiple occasions.
 They’ll be able to tell you if it is high blood pressure (a.k.a. hypertension), injury or something else.

 Another cause you’ll learn about in advanced animal care courses is disorientation, which is quite obvious in cats, as they’re normally so graceful.
 This can also be caused by worsening eyesight leading to high blood pressure - so you should be sure to keep a lookout for it happening to your cat.